 Ms. Nutarak (interpretation): Thank you, Mr. Speaker.
 Yes, in calling this hotline number, you rarely get any kind of pertinent information on what steps are required, and if you don't agree with the assertions, such as don't go out if you have a cold or flu.

-Also, if you need to go outside you must only go outside using a mask, or you may go buy foodstuffs hurriedly and leave immediately upon purchasing your items.
-These are just recommendations, so does this mean that this so-called pandemic is no longer a pandemic and not a concern any longer?
+Also, if you need to go outside, you must only go outside using a mask, or you may go buy foodstuffs hurriedly and leave immediately upon purchasing your items.
+These are just recommendations.
+Does this mean that this so-called pandemic is no longer a pandemic and not a concern any longer?
 Are you now treating this like any other flu or ordinary cold as a department?
 Thank you, Mr. Speaker.

 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-Yes, the government still maintains that this is still concerning for our collective safety, however, with the increased availability of various injections, it is still concerning, but unlike the narrative during the previous period when it was an unknown pathogen and without the injections, our concerns comparatively are much lower, nonetheless, I already stated what the federal government maintains are the safest methods, such as proper medical treatments, masking and the so called rapid tests, which are inserted into your nostrils to check called a (interpretation ends) rapid test (interpretation) are in my opinion, something I have experienced personally.
+Yes, the government still maintains that this is still concerning for our collective safety.
+However, with the increased availability of various injections, it is still concerning, but unlike the narrative during the previous period when it was an unknown pathogen and without the injections, our concerns comparatively are much lower.
+Nonetheless, I already stated what the federal government maintains are the safest methods, such as proper medical treatments, masking, and the so-called rapid tests, which are inserted into your nostrils to check for COVID.
+It is called a (interpretation ends) rapid test, (interpretation) which is something I have experienced personally.

-All of my family also were infected with the COVID-19 last month again, and our children got sick and my wife and I also got re-infected, and you must try to empathize with children who are suffering from the flu.
-Therefore, we are pushing the narrative of needing the injection for youth and our elders, and of the need for compliance.
+My entire family was also infected with COVID-19 last month again, and our children got sick and my wife and I also got re-infected.
+You must try to empathize with children who are suffering from the virus.
+Therefore we are pushing the narrative of needing the injection for youth and our elders, and of the need for compliance.

-I hope that Nunavummiut will and get this injection, and to ignore the conspiracy theories on social media and not to believe alternative media that portrays the injection as dangerous.
+I hope that Nunavummiut will get this injection and to ignore the conspiracy theories on social media and not to believe alternative media that portrays the injection as dangerous.
 The federal government has information pertaining to this injection and other flu shots.
 People in Nunavut should not hesitate to ask their local nurse or call the Nunavut hotline.
-These tools are the things that we will use to continue to combat COVID-19.
+These are the tools that we will use to continue to combat COVID-19.
 Thank you, Mr. Speaker.